Generic selectors

 What’s the difference between Dicrossus filamentosus and Dicrossus maculatus?

-D. filamentosus (Lyretail Checkerboard) and D. maculatus (Spadetail Checkerboard) are the two commonly seen species in the hobby.
-The most obvious difference is the caudal fin shape in males: D. filamentosus develops a lyretail with filamentous extensions, while D. maculatus develops a spade-shaped tail.
-D. maculatus is generally considered slightly less demanding regarding water chemistry, though both species need soft, acidic conditions.
+D. Filamentosus (Lyretail Checkerboard) and D. Maculatus (Spadetail Checkerboard) are the two commonly seen species in the hobby.
+The most obvious difference is the caudal fin shape in males: D. Filamentosus develops a lyretail with filamentous extensions, while D. Maculatus develops a spade-shaped tail.
+D. Maculatus is widely recognized as slightly less demanding regarding water chemistry, though both species need soft, acidic conditions.

 Can I keep Checkerboard Cichlids in a community tank?